mohammadhashim135/Java-WarmUp/README.md

 This repository is divided into two main sections:

 ### 1. **Add-On** 🔥
-- This folder contains **advanced problems** that require a deeper understanding and application of Java concepts.
+- This folder contains **advanced problems** that requires a deeper understanding.
 - Each problem is designed to **challenge** your skills and test your knowledge.

 ### 2. **Quick-Recap** 📚
 - This folder is for **simpler concepts** in Java, with explanations at the top of each file.
-- It's a quick reference for **fundamental topics** like loops, arrays,exception,etc...
+- It's a quick reference for **fundamental topics** like loops, arrays,exception,applet,swings,etc...
 ---
 ### File Structure: 📂